marcopennekamp/lore/articles/typed-components.md

 We want to illustrate this with the following example:

     component LemmingAI {
       owned_by owner: _ has Position
       function walk() {
         ...
         owner.Position.move(x = 1) // Always forward!
       }
     }

 Here, `LemmingAI` requires its owner to have a `Position` component, which allows us to access said component.

 ### Accessing Components

 TODO: How can we access components of a generic type `Any has Part`, where the name of the component is not known?

+### Importing from a Component

+In some cases, it's useful to be able to access a component attribute or function directly from the owner.
+Introducing an operator that would cover all component names is however convoluted, because it would lead to obscure naming issues.
+For example, see the spacetime-clock example below.
+It's therefore advisable to construct the component-context namespace **explicitly**.

+You can import names like this:

+    component position: Position
+    import {x, y, z} from position

+The names will be available for use just like direct declarations in the owner.

+Whether renaming imported names will be supported in the future is up for discussion.
+Right now we think that if a name needs to be changed for an import to be unambiguous, one should rather access the member through the component instead.

+#### Immutable Imports

+When importing attributes, the import adopts the mutability of the component attribute.
+You can also force an import to be immutable by using the `const` qualifier.

+    import {const health} from healthState

 ### Adding and Removing Typed Components

 While adding components to and removing components from an entity can be achieved even with typed components, we can't update existing entity types at runtime to compensate for an added or removed component.
 However, behaviour such as this is exactly what we want to disallow with typed components **most of the time**.
 We don't want to accidentally pass an entity that does not have a Sprite to the `render(entity: Any has Position has Sprite)` function.
 If we use this code with our entity, surely we should not be able to remove the Sprite component.

 However, in some cases it is beneficial to have a more dynamic entity type.
 Maybe some entity only really has some component in certain cases.
 In that case, we also probably want functions that are only executed if the specific component is currently part of the entity.

 Solution: dynamic entity types, monads / syntactic support for runtime component resolution